 During my medical clerkship rotation in University of Sto.
-Tomas (UST), we had a patient in the Neurology ward, a girl named Melissa, who was about 7 or 8 years old.
-Her little body had been racked by illness, and every day she softly cries in pain, “Tatay, nanay, ang sakit sakit po ng ulo ko” (Dad, Mom, my head really hurts).
+Tomas (UST), we had a patient in the Neurology ward, a girl named Melissa, who was about 7 years old.
+Her little body had been racked by illness, and every day she quietly cries in pain, “Tatay, nanay, ang sakit sakit po ng ulo ko” (Dad, Mom, my head really hurts).
 But in spite of her suffering she remained courteous to the nurses and doctors, always answering with “po” and “opo”.

 Melissa’s family is poor and they can hardly afford the medications let alone the ancillary tests needed for her work-up.
-Because a head CT scan cost a fortune during those days (and still is today), this imaging study was not immediately performed until the necessary paper works from the social services (SAGIP) has been approved.
+Because a head CT scan cost a fortune during those days (and still is today), this imaging study was not immediately performed until the necessary paper works from the social services has been approved.

 I was on-call that night when finally, Melissa was scheduled to have the head CT.
-It was around 10 at night when we accompanied her to the CT suite.
+It was around 10 at night when we accompanied her to the CT Radiology suite.
 Since she was in the Charity division of the UST hospital and the CT suite is located in the Pay or Main Hospital, we had to take her for a little trip across the campus.

 Since then, for a couple of nights, you will find a feeble child in the Neurology ward, sitting by the window, suffering in pain, but finding comfort at the beauty of the stars.

-She passed away peacefully into the night.
+She peacefully passed away into the night.

 Looking back after many years, in my dizzying and hurried schedule, I feel that sometimes, I need to stop for a while.
 Perhaps gaze up into the sky.
 Appreciate the small things that I have been taking for granted.
 A beautiful sunrise, a warm sunny day, a sincere smile, or a simple “thank you” from one of my patients.
-Perhaps I should see the world through the eyes of a child like Melissa – to see the beauty of this world instead of its difficulties; to see the faint light of the stars instead of cursing the dark night.
+Perhaps I should see the world through the eyes of a child like Melissa – to see the beauty of this world instead of its difficulties, to see the faint light of the stars instead of cursing the dark night.